 French is an accomplished sailor, decorated with eight Milan-Gruson Awards for top disabled female skipper, and the 2012 Rolex Yachtswoman of the Year award, the highest honor available to a sailor.
 She is the very first disabled female sailor to win the award, and the second disabled athlete to win the award, after the legendary Nick Scandone.

 French is moving forward in both sailing and advocacy.
-All the proceeds from her book go to the Neurotech Network in an effort to help others come as far as she has.
-The smallest action can be the bravest move we make.
-In this case, it was standing up.
+All the proceeds from her book go to the Neurotech Network in an effort to help others.